DantSu/Telmi-story-teller/README.md

 **Enjoy !!**

-# Add stories and music on TelmiOS
+# Add stories and music on Telmi OS

 <p align="center"><img = src="https://dantsu.com/files/Telmi_MiyooPC.jpg" alt="Telmi OS - Telmi Sync" /></p>

 Download the latest version of [Telmi Sync](https://github.com/DantSu/Telmi-Sync/releases/) and install it (Supported OS : Windows, MacOS, Linux).
 Drag and drop your stories exported from [STUdio](https://github.com/DantSu/studio) on Telmi Sync to import it.
 Do the same with audio files.
-Then plug SD card of TelmiOS on your computer, it will be reconized by TelmiSync.
-You can now transfer stories and music to TelmiOS.
+Then plug SD card of Telmi OS on your computer, it will be reconized by TelmiSync.
+You can now transfer stories and music to Telmi OS.

 # Buttons roles